mapbender/mapbender-documentation/en/quickstart.rst

  * |mapbender-button-copy| button to duplicate the application
  * |mapbender-button-export| button to export the application
  * |mapbender-button-edit| button to edit the application
- * |mapbender-button-publish| button to make the application available for anonymous users
+ * |mapbender-button-publish| button to make the application available for the public
  * |mapbender-button-delete| button to delete the application

   .. image:: ../figures/mapbender_app_dev.png